deNBI/cloud-user-docs/wiki/Tutorials/Kubermatic/index.md

 This guide describes how to deploy and manage production-ready Kubernetes clusters on de.NBI Cloud Berlin infrastructure using **Kubermatic Kubernetes Platform (KKP)**.
 KKP automates the deployment, scaling, and lifecycle management of Kubernetes clusters on OpenStack.

+> ⚠️ **Site-specific documentation:** This guide is written and maintained by the de.NBI Cloud Berlin team.
+URLs, support contacts, and specific configurations in this document apply to **de.NBI Cloud Berlin only**.
+Other de.NBI Cloud sites offering Kubermatic (e.g., Bielefeld, Heidelberg, Tübingen) may have different endpoints and configurations — please contact your respective site for site-specific information.

 ### Audience

 This guide is intended for: